tsotoul/StealTheCats/README.md

 # Steal The Cats Api

-An ASP.NET Web APO for fetching cats from the free https://api.thecatapi.com/, built in Visual Studio with Microsoft SQL Server as Database Storage and Entity Framework Core as ORM
+An ASP.NET Web API for fetching cats from the free https://api.thecatapi.com/, built in Visual Studio with Microsoft SQL Server as Database Storage and Entity Framework Core as ORM

 ## Table of Contents